-Participation in class is limited to students who are selected based on a number of factors including teacher recommendation, state test scores, performance on math skills test, and iReady scores.
+Class participation is limited to students who are selected based on several factors including teacher recommendation, state test scores, performance on math skills tests, and iReady scores.
 Students who were not initially selected, have the opportunity of being selected at the end of Quarter 2, provided they complete mandatory retroactive work during 10th period by a set completion date.
-All accelerated students will complete mandated summer work prior to entering Algebra 1 the following year.
+All accelerated students will complete mandated summer work before entering Algebra 1 the following year.
 Students who are not selected for the Advanced Placement Pathway in 7th grade will be able to apply to enter this pathway in grade 10 or grade 11, if eligible.
-The expectation of this pathway is to complete AP Calculus in grade 12.
+This pathway expects to complete AP Calculus in grade 12.

-The units covered are the same as Mathematics 7 and more advanced algebra, linear equation, radicals, non-proportional relationship, and integral exponents.
+The units covered are the same as Mathematics 7 and more advanced algebra, linear equations, radicals, non-proportional relationships, and integral exponents.
 The New York State exam will be given in the spring.
 Students are required to maintain a quarterly average of at least 90 to remain in the accelerated class.